 Task 1.2: Convert the timestamp to a more user-friendly date/time format

 By default, Microsoft Automate uses UTC as its default time zone.
 Use the following steps to display the timestamp that matches your time zone.
+Click on the edit button and follow the below steps :

-Hover over the arrow joining the Manual trigger and the Excel action and click the + icon that appears, and click Add an action.
+Hover over the arrow joining the Manual trigger and the Excel action and click the + icon that appears and click Add an action.

 In the Search text box, type convert and then select Convert time zone.